 Example 2: Marketing department in an organization has a high employee turnover rate which has a significant influence on productivity and profitability of firm”

 B.) Theoretical research issues

 Theoretical research mainly emphasizes increasing knowledge and understanding of a particular problem.
 A review of theories and debates related to the topic of investigation can be done.
 It is the strategy that will help you in addressing the knowledge gap.
 You need to search for:

 - An issue that has not been studied earlier by the researcher

 - An argument between two or more perceptive

-- You can conduct an investigation on the situation which is not understood by other authors earlier.
+- You can investigate the situation which is not understood by other authors earlier.